pgMemento/pgMemento/README.md

 </pre>

-#### 5.4.3.
+#### 5.5.3.
 Generate entries from JSONB logs (done internally)

 For each fetched audit_id a row has to be reconstructed.
 This is done by searching the values of each column of the given table.
-AS JSONB is used GIN indexing is of benefit here.
-If no log corresponding to the column name exists in the row_log table, the recent state of the table is queried.
+If the key is not found in the row_log table, the recent state of the table is queried.

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/fetch_values_en.png "Fetching values")